Occupational health psychology: Total Worker Health

 Because many companies have implemented worker safety and health measures in a fragmented way, a new approach to worker safety and health has emerged in response, driven by efforts advanced by NIOSH.
 NIOSH trademarked that approach, naming it Total Worker Health.
 Total Worker Health involves the coordination of evidence-based (a) health promotion practices at the level of the individual worker and (b) umbrella-like health and safety practices at the level of the organizational unit.
 Total Worker Health–type interventions integrate health protection and health promotion components.
 Health promotion components are more individually oriented, in other words, oriented toward the wellness and/or well-being of individual workers.
 An example of such a component is a smoking cessation program.
 Umbrella-like health and safety practices are ordinarily implemented at the level of the unit or the organization.
 An example of such a component is that of introducing, factory-wide, equipment to reduce worker exposures to aerosols.
-A review of 17 Total Worker Health-type interventions, i.e., interventions that integrate individual employee health promotion components and organizational-level occupational safety/heath components, indicated that integrated programs can prevent work-related disorder and reduce injury.
+Total Worker Health-type interventions (i.e., interventions that integrate individual employee health promotion components and organizational-level occupational safety/heath components) can prevent work-related disorder and reduce injury.